MohamedAliFaidi/demo_weather_api_cp/Readme.md

-You will need to create an account at https://openweathermap.org then generate your own api key. place the key in the envvironnement variables file .env then
+You will need to create an account at https://openweathermap.org then generate your own api key. place the key in the environnement variables file .env then
 ```bash
 npm install